-This product should be entered into with caution and consideration regarding specific circumstances.
+This product should be entered into with caution and consideration with regard to your specific circumstances.

-Offset Account Loan Products
+Offset Account Products

 You can combine a home loan account with a transaction account.
 Typically, they allow the direct payment of a salary into either the actual loan account or a linked savings account.
 The effect being that all proceeds are "offset" against the principal balance of the loan.